swibcon/swib-orga/cfp.md

 Service Centre (hbz)](https://www.hbz-nrw.de/)**.
 The conference language is English.

-For this SWIB rendition we will have more interactive formats to yield the most from participants coming together physically in one place.
+For this SWIB rendition we will have more interactive formats in order to get the most out of participants coming together physically in one place.
 As usual, we will also have presentations and workshops:

-* Presentations (20 minutes plus 5 q&a)
+* presentations (20 minutes plus 5 q&a)
-* Practical workshops or tutorials (around 2-4 hours including breaks)
+* practical workshops or tutorials (around 2–4 hours including breaks)

 We appreciate proposals on the following or related topics: